Should I use Blogger for my website in 2023?

 Blogger PROs :

 >Blogger is great at what it does.
 If you just want to blog, this is a great choice.
+You can’t do much else, but if you just want to blog, that’s what it’s there for.

 >It’s user-friendly.
 Blogger’s interface is similar to Google Docs or a Word Doc, so it’s intuitive for most people at this point.